EricCJoyce/Neuron-C/README.md

 * libblas.a
 * cblas.h

 These files should then live in the same directory as "neuron.h" and your project code.
 You'll have to call your compiler to include the BLAS library.
-This is explained below.
+Compiling BLAS is explained below.
+Compiling program with Neuron-C and BLAS is explained in this repository's examples.

 The following steps successfully create BLAS utilities version 3.8.0 on Ubuntu 16.04.